 Welcome to our guest author, April Sutphen on behalf of The Mindful Gamer looking at the truth or myth of video game addiction.

 Over 2.5 billion people worldwide play video games.
 This figure includes mobile games, gaming on a console, and using a PC.
 The reasons why people game is far-reaching with stress relief topping the list.
 [Read more…]

 A night-time routine could help you fall asleep soundly – or not.
 Most folks don’t think about their night-time routine let alone plan it out well.
 Guest author, Sheryl Wright, shares three things you can add to your nightly regime so that you can drift off into the best night’s sleep.
 [Read more…]

-Guest Author Bio: Gabie Lazareff is a certified health coach, yoga teacher and freelance nutrition & wellness writer.
+We welcome guest author Gabie Lazareff, a certified health coach, yoga teacher and freelance nutrition & wellness writer.
 After years of navigating the messy waters of mental health, her mission is to share her experiences and advice with others.

-Through breathing.
-The simple practice of breathing with intent on a regular basis can help to decrease anxiety.
+Through breathing, the simple practice of breathing, with intent on a regular basis can help to decrease anxiety.
 But how does breathing decrease anxiety?
 And what does breathing have to do with yoga?

 We welcome Stefanie Simyone who looks into the topic of loneliness, something that we can all experience from time to time.
 Stefanie is a freelancer and mother of two who after experiencing a toxic relationship, worked on how to put it all behind her by helping others to become self-aware and build healthier relationships.